XDoubleU/code-o-clock/README.md

 ## Installation & Usage
-Project can be downloaded and imported to Android Studio.
-From there you can build the project or debug on the physical device to obtain the watchface.
-A release is also available.
+This watch face can be downloaded from the Google Play Store https://play.google.com/store/apps/details?id=com.xdoubleu.codeoclock.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.